shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Damage Mitigation

 At level 5, you can keep others from doing harm.
-Whenever a creature casts a spell, you may use your reaction to do one of the following:
+Whenever a creature casts a spell, you may use your reaction and spend Spell Points to do one of the following (X is your Reality Bender level divided by 2, rounded down):

+-   Save: 5 Spell Points.
+Reduce the spell’s save DC by X.
--   Reduce that spell’s damage to 0
+-   Block: 10 Spell Points.
+Reduce the spell’s damage by Xd10.
+Damage cannot be reduced to below 0.
--   Change all damage in that spell to giving temporary hp instead
--   Change all damage in that spell to healing instead
+-   Shield: 20 Spell Points.
+The spell grants Xd8 temporary hp first, then does its effect.
+-   Heal: 25 Spell Points.
+The spell heals for Xd6 health first, then does its effect.
+-   Cast (level 11): 30 Spell Points.
+Cast a Safe spell.

-Either the creature or the spell must be in your Cast Range.
+Either the creature or the spell must be within your Cast Range.

 ### Block Slinger

 At level 7, you can prevent more harm per turn.
 If you use your reaction on your Damage Mitigation feature, you have 3 reactions, each of which must be spent on a different option of your Damage Mitigation feature.

+At level 11, this feature grants you 4 reactions.

 ### Fast Reaction Speed

 At level 11, you can swiftly respond to threats.
 Your Block Singer feature now has 4 reactions and your Damage Mitigation feature gains the following option:

--   Cast a Safe spell
+-   Cast

 ### Spell Snare

 At level 15, you can take away toys from those who don’t play nicely with them.
-Whenever you use your Damage Mitigation feature on a spell, and that spell deals no damage, that spell’s caster cannot cast that spell again until they finish a long rest.
+Whenever you use your Damage Mitigation feature on a spell, and that spell deals no damage, that spell’s caster must make a saving throw in your spellcasting ability modifier, with a DC equal to your spell save DC.
+On a failure, they cannot cast that spell again until they finish a long rest.

 ## Hunter